The key focus for LKAB Minerals supplier day in Shanghai this month was the development of supplier partnerships.

 As a minerals company, one of the key areas for LKAB Minerals is the regulation of mineral sourcing.
 Ensuring that we have control over origin, human rights and environmental aspects are priorities for us.

 Anders Lundgren, Chief Procurement Officer for LKAB Minerals comments “We have a rigid system including a Supplier Code of Conduct, risk management system, audit program and joint development plans, where we identified improvement needs.
-I think the latter is of specific importance, that we take responsibility to jointly develop the sustainability of our suppliers and thereby our own company.
+I think the latter is of specific importance.
+We take responsibility to jointly develop the sustainability of our suppliers and thereby our own company.
 The annual supplier day is all about partnerships and progression”.

 Anders Lundgren, Chief Procurement Officer, LKAB Minerals